dushyant4342/crew-openai-finance/README.md

 # crew-openai-finance
-AI Agent for research &amp; writer
+AI Agents for researching &amp; writing using Sepertool and OpenAI LLM.